From Goo Goo Gaa Gaa to Words: Your Baby’s Speech Journey

 They will start reacting with their words, and you have to be careful because they will pick up anything you speak.
 They will start expressing opinions about what stories they like, what they want to hear, and what they don’t like eating as well.

-It is natural that a baby will learn the language from their parents and their surroundings.
-The more you talk in front of the baby, the more they will get familiar with the words and sounds in the language and will keep trying those words themselves.
+This way, the baby will be more familiar with the words and sounds in the language and will keep trying those words themselves.
 But there are certain tips you can try to help them talk.

 1. Talk to them: The more you talk to your baby, the faster they will try to talk back to you as a reply.
 This will develop their vocabulary as well.
 It helps a baby to connect a word to a certain object if they are named out loud.
 If they are showing interest in an object, say its name in front of your baby.
 Point at it or hold it so that they can relate the word to the object.